femtonelson/Metaheuristics/Shifted Schwefel/README.md

 f_bias[1] = F2_min = -450

 Algorithm : Particle Swarm Optimization - The shifted schwefel function is not differentiable throughout the search space.
 As such, a gradient-based method produces unstable results and does not guarantee convergence.
 The heuristic-based PSO algorithm is suitable for this unconstrained, non-linear, unimodal problem in the continuous domain.<br>
-Library : psopy
+Library : psopy<br>
-Parameters of the algorithm : Number of particles, stable_iter(Number of iterations to wait before Swarm is declared stable) Stopping criterion : stable_iter = 100
+Parameters of the algorithm : Number of particles, stable_iter(Number of iterations to wait before Swarm is declared stable)<br>
+Stopping criterion : stable_iter = 100<br>
-Number of function evaluations : see notebook Computational time : see notebook
+Number of function evaluations : see notebook<br>
+Computational time : see notebook<br>
-Convergence curve : see notebook
+Convergence curve : see notebook<br>
 Final results (solution and fitness) : see notebook